Lexie Hearing Aids Review: Our Hands-On Test

 Can I use Lexie hearing aids with glasses?

 Yes.
 During our tests, several team members wore glasses with their Lexie hearing aids without issues.
-The slim tube design fits comfortably alongside eyeglass temples.
+The behind-the-ear design fits comfortably alongside eyeglass temples.

 -